Tax Haven Meaning

 Tax Haven is a place or countries where there is very low or nil rate of income tax for the business or individuals or foreign investors and also provide attractive macroeconomic environment like financial and economic stability as well as financial secrecy from tax authorities.

-In simple words, it means a country that offers extremely low taxation rates along with financial secrecy for foreign individuals and corporate entities.
+In simple words, it means a country that offers meager taxation rates along with financial secrecy for foreign individuals and corporate entities.
 Tax haven rather accepts a nominal charge against the services they offer.

-- It plays an extremely prominent role in the financial system of the world.
-Introduced to support and develop the broken economy of countries after World War II, now have become a very important tool for big corporations and rich individuals worldwide to evade taxes.
+- It plays a very prominent role in the financial system of the world.
+Introduced to support and develop the broken economy of countries after World War II, now have become a vital tool for big corporations and wealthy individuals worldwide to evade taxes.

 - It constitutes the single largest drain on economies of the countries globally.